-Brad Cathers was first elected to the Yukon Legislative Assembly in the general election of November 4, 2002.
-He was re-elected in the general elections of 2006, 2011 and 2016.
+Brad Cathers was first elected to the Yukon Legislative Assembly in the general election of the 31st Legislative Assembly on November 4, 2002.
+He was re-elected in the general elections of the 32nd Legislative Assembly on October 10, 2006; the 33rd Legislative Assembly on October 11, 2011; the 34th Legislative Assembly on November 7, 2016; and the 35th Legislative Assembly on April 12, 2021.

-Mr. Cathers’ experience includes service as Minister of Health and Social Services, Minister of Energy, Mines and Resources, Minister of Community Services, Minister responsible for Yukon Housing Corporation, Minister responsible for Yukon Workers' Compensation Health and Safety Board, Minister responsible for Yukon Liquor Corporation and Yukon Lottery Commission, and Government House Leader.
+Mr. Cathers Cabinet experience includes service as Minister of Health and Social Services, Minister of Energy, Mines and Resources, Minister of Community Services, Minister responsible for the Yukon Housing Corporation, Minister responsible for the Yukon Workers' Compensation Health and Safety Board, Minister responsible for the Yukon Liquor Corporation (including the Yukon Lottery Commission), Minister of Justice and Minister responsible for the Yukon Development Corporation and the Yukon Energy Corporation.